Childhood and Education Journey of Tiger Woods in Timeline

 1995: Tiger Woods Defends U.S. Amateur Title

-1996: Establishment of the TGR Foundation
+1996: Establishment of the Tiger Woods Foundation

-1996: Woods Signed Endorsement Deals
+1996: Endorsement Deals

-Shortly after his 21st birthday in 1996, Woods signed endorsement deals with numerous companies, including General Motors, Titleist, General Mills, American Express, Accenture, and Nike.
+Shortly after his 21st birthday in 1996, Tiger Woods signed endorsement deals with numerous companies, including General Motors, Titleist, General Mills, American Express, Accenture, and Nike.

-1997: Civil Case Initiated by Woods and Palmer
+1997: Civil Case Initiated

 1999: Tiger Woods Undergoes Laser Eye Surgery